-The stability of the investment markets has been affected by the coronavirus (COVID-19) pandemic and the conflict in Ukraine, which has, in turn, affected pension schemes.
-However, as the Scheme is not invested in publicly listed equities and holds insurance contracts and other liability-matching investments which have similar characteristics to the Scheme's liabilities, these external factors have had a limited effect on its funding position.
+The stability of the investment markets between 31 March 2021 and 31 March 2022 continued to be affected by the coronavirus (COVID-19) pandemic and the conflict in Ukraine, as well as increasing inflation, which in turn affected pension schemes.
+However, as the Scheme is not invested in publicly listed equities and holds insurance contracts and other liability-matching assets which have similar characteristics to the Scheme's liabilities, these external factors have had a limited effect on its funding position.